-All Cricket Organisations in Devon should have a qualified Welfare Officer as an essential part of their safeguarding structure.
+All Cricket Organisations in Devon should have a qualified Safeguarding Officer as an essential part of their safeguarding structure.

 The welfare of young people involved in cricket in the county is of paramount importance and we are committed to ensuring that cricket provides a safe, friendly and enjoyable experience for all children.

-If your Organisation does not have an appointed Club Welfare Officer it should appoint one as soon as possible.
+If your Organisation does not have an appointed Club Safeguarding Officer it should appoint one as soon as possible.

-Club Welfare Officers are required to hold the following two certifications:
+Club Safeguarding Officers are required to hold the following three certifications:

 1) Safe Hands qualification (ECB course run in partnership with the NSPCC).